security-force-monitor/sfm-research-handbook-old/en/datamodel/events.md

 # Events
 Events describe publicly-documented allegations of human rights violations committed by security forces.
 These include extrajudicial killings, rape, torture and other forms of violence.
 Security Force Monitor does not make allegations itself, but compiles allegations made by governmental bodies, human rights organizations and other civil society actors.

+The Security Force Monitor focuses its research on the structure, personnel and operations of security forces.
+As such we treat all reports of human rights abuses as “alleged” in our documentation.
+This simply means these are claims that other organizations have made and which we are repeating without further verification.
+The Security Force Monitor does not make allegations against security forces and the data that we publish does not attempt to demonstrate involvement of individuals or units human rights abuses outside of what other organizations have alleged.

-For each event, we includes data about what happened and when, the  location\(s\) it occurred at, the alleged perpetrators and the type of human rights violation.
+For each event, we includes data about what happened and when, the location(s) it occurred at, the alleged perpetrators and the type of human rights violation.

-Fields in events are not sourced and rated for confidence individually as in Organizations and `Persons`.
-We provide a single source for the entire event, cited in the standard form used by the Monitor.
+Fields in events are not sourced and rated for confidence individually as in the data we create about  organizations and persons.
+We provide a single source for the entire event, cited in our standard format.

 We use the term `incident` interchangably with the term `event`.